 If you find that your oxygen requirements have grown since your original purchase or you’re thinking about buying a large HVO system, this post will be helpful.

 Did you know that HVO has the only expandable oxygen-generating system on the market?
 This means that you can start with a system that has one oxygen concentrator generating 10 LPM and add capacity to generate 80, 100, 120 LPM, or even more.
-Because of this, you can preserve your original investment, making the Total Cost of Ownership (TCO) for an HVO system lower than any competing product on the market today.
+Because of this, you can preserve your original investment.
+This makes the Total Cost of Ownership (TCO) for an HVO system lower than any competing product on the market today.

 There are three ways to expand an HVO system: